sal55/langs/mfeatures.md

 This also demonstrates adding optional parameters with default values, and  using keyword parameters.

+Foreign function can also be written as `MessageBoxA, but then all instances must be written the same way.
+The advantage is that this can distinguish between names that can clash when converted to lower case, or names that clash with a reserved word.

 (There used to be an option to supply an alias to function, such as:

     function "MesssageBoxA" as "messagebox" ...